FactoryXCode/MfPack/MfPack/Samples/WasApiPlayer/Example5/Readme.md

 ## Features

-A set of components based on DSP and MFT's
+A set of components based on DSP and MFT's.
+Before using this sample, you have to install the MfComponents ()

 ---